Article

 • Deciding who the best person is to complete each parcel of work.

-Sometimes, the decision is straightforward, such as when you need to quickly scale a team up and down or when you only need a certain skill for a project.
+Sometimes, the decision is straightforward, such as when you need to quickly scale a team up or when you only need a certain skill for a project.

 When you’re not crystal clear on whether a project should be done by employees or independent professionals, ask yourself these questions: